Contributed By Galicia Abogados, S.C.

 The most common arbitral institutions used in Mexico may be grouped as domestic institutions and international institutions.

 Regarding international institutions, the most common are the International Chamber of Commerce (ICC), the International Centre for Dispute Resolution (ICDR) and the London Court of International Arbitration (LCIA).
 The International Centre for Settlement of Investment Disputes (ICSID) is the institution used to resolve investor-state disputes.
-The German Arbitration Institute (DIS) and some South American institutions have recently administered certain disputes.
+The German Arbitration Institute (DIS) and some South American institutions occasionally have recently administered certain disputes involving Mexican parties.
 Efforts have also been made to increase the presence and use of arbitration administered by institutions headquartered in Asia.

-Regarding domestic institutions, the ones most commonly used are the Arbitration Centre of Mexico (Centro de Arbitraje de Mexico, CAM), and the National Chamber of Commerce of Mexico City (Camara Nacional de Comercio de la Ciudad de Mexico, CANACO).
+Regarding domestic institutions, the ones most commonly used are the Arbitration Centre of Mexico (Centro de Arbitraje de Mexico or CAM), and the National Chamber of Commerce of Mexico City (Camara Nacional de Comercio de la Ciudad de Mexico or CANACO).

 The Mexican lex arbitri is a special chapter entitled “Commercial Arbitration” within the “Commercial Proceedings” section of the Mexican Commerce Code (Codigo de Comercio).

 In 1993, Mexico adopted, almost entirely, the UNCITRAL Model Law on International Commercial Arbitration (1985).
 The original version of the UNCITRAL Model Law on International Commercial Arbitration (1985) was then amended in 2006, but such amendments have not been introduced into the Mexican Commerce Code.